Your Personal Statement for Medicine should be structured so that it covers three key elements:

 If you truly were inspired by one moment, think about these prompts:

-The next thing you need to weave into the structure of your Personal Statement is exploration, which means showing how you’ve explored that Medicine is the right path for you.
+The next thing you need to weave into your Medicine Personal Statement structure is exploration, which means showing how you’ve explored that studying Medicine and becoming a Doctor is the right path for you.

 You should be clear about what you did, and where you gained your experience.
 It can be good to write in detail about something specific: what happened and, crucially, what did you learn from it?

-When it comes to wider reading, you should only mention texts that you’re actually familiar with and would be capable of discussing at interviews.
+When it comes to wider reading, you should only mention texts that you’re actually familiar with and would be capable of discussing at interview.

-Whatever work experience examples you cite, you must be prepared to talk about these, and more, at interviews.
+Whatever work experience examples you cite in your Personal Statement, you must be prepared to talk about these and more at interview.

 Once you’ve shown that you’re motivated to study Medicine and you’ve explored this option thoroughly, you need to explain why you’re suited to becoming a Doctor.

-The best way to demonstrate suitability is to ‘show rather than tell.’
+The best way to demonstrate suitability in your Personal Statement for Medicine is to ‘show rather than tell.’
 For example, saying “I’m a very empathetic person” is easy to do.
 And anyone can write that on a piece of paper.
 It’s better if you can demonstrate it with examples from your work experience or other situations.

-There is nothing wrong with using ‘buzzwords’, as long as they are backed up with evidence and you can show that you understand them.
+There is nothing wrong with using ‘buzzwords’ in your medical Personal Statement, as long as they are backed up with evidence and you can show that you understand them.

-Also, remember that suitability for Medicine requires understanding what Medicine is all about.
-You can establish this by speaking to Medical Students and Doctors, reading widely, and carrying out relevant work experience.
+Also, remember that suitability for Medicine requires understanding what the medical profession is all about.
+You can establish this by speaking to medical students and Doctors, reading widely, and carrying out relevant work experience.

 Extracurricular activities look great on your Personal Statement.
-In fact, some universities, such as Imperial, place a heavy emphasis on extracurricular activities because it shows that you’re a rounded candidate.
+In fact, some Medical Schools, such as Imperial, place a heavy emphasis on them because it shows that you’re a rounded candidate.

 Regardless of what they are, you can find ways to relate your extracurricular activities to your suitability for Medicine.
 For example, have you been a sports team captain and demonstrated leadership?
 Have you worked as part of team?
 Do you have a hobby where empathy is important?

-Remember the key rule: don’t just list your experiences.
-Reflect on what you’ve learned from them and how they’ve helped you develop the skills needed to be a Doctor.
+Remember the key rule: don’t just list your experiences in your Personal Statement.
+Reflect on what you’ve learned from them and how they’ve helped you to develop the skills needed to be a good Doctor, such as teamwork, leadership skills and communication skills.

 Loading More Content